-Skydio this month finally revealed the Skydio 2, an upgrade to its original Skydio drone, but with a lower price point.
+Skydio finally revealed the Skydio 2 in October 2019, an upgrade to its original Skydio drone, but with a lower price point.

 The original Skydio R1 drone shocked crowds with its ultra-smart sensor capability, able to fly autonomously through complex environments thanks to sensors on all sides of the drone.
 But perhaps its biggest downfall was its high price point; it initially launched at $2,499.
 The steep price tag raised eyebrows among customers who had a tough time comparing it to DJI’s drones, many of which cost 1/3 of the price.

 But now, Skydio is fixing that with an improved drone, at a much smaller price point.
 The new Skydio 2 is just $999.

 Another big change between the Skydio 2 and the R1, this version adds a controller, bringing joysticks to people who find joy in flying their drones RC style.
 Additionally, this model further targets action sports enthusiasts with a new accessory called the Skdio Beacon, a sort of wand that the drone is able to track (rather than track a person via its cameras).
 That want is useful if the drone needs to fly in places it can’t see you, like over a patch of trees, augmenting visual tracking with GPS.

 The drone is adorned with six 4k navigation cameras, comprised of 45 megapixels of visual sensing from six 200 degree color cameras.
 That allows the drone to see everything in high resolution, which Skydio says “is the foundation of trustworthy autonomous flight.”
 Consumer drones on the market today are adding sensors so they can detect objects around them, but it is typically limited to one or two in the front and/or back.